kelson8/MenyooSP/README.md

 This fork wouldn't be possible without their work and the original author MAFINS here: https://github.com/MAFINS/MenyooSP

+Credit to user gta-chaos-mod on GitHub for some of the memory stuff, Memory/Memory.cpp and Memory/Memory.h: https://github.com/gta-chaos-mod/ChaosModV

 ## License
 The majority of the source code is licensed under the [GNU GPL v3](LICENSE.txt) license.
 Source content taken from other projects is tagged with the respective license(s) wherever found.